The generalized uncertainty principle impact onto the black hole thermodynamic phase transition: Introduction

-Despite the GUP with a positive parameter plays an important role in many physical systems, such as gravitational theory and astrophysics \cite{cha15,cha16,cha17,cha18,cha19,cha20}, black hole physics \cite{cha21,cha22,cha23,cha24,cha25}, cosmology \cite{cha26,cha27,cha28,cha29}, quantum physics \cite{cha30,cha31,cha32,cha33}, and leads to some interesting results.
-It still beneficial to investigate how GUP with a negative $\beta_0$ affects the classical theories \cite{cha7,cha59,cha34,cha35}.
-Recently, it is found that Chandrasekhar limit fails with positive GUP parameter and leads to mass of white dwarfs to be arbitrarily large \cite{cha36,cha37}.
-For solving this paradoxical situation, Ong suggests taking $\beta_0<0$, which naturally restore the Chandrasekhar limit \cite{cha35}.
-Furthermore, in order to be compatible with the previous work of thermodynamics of black holes, the Hawking temperatures with both positive and negative GUP parameters have been substantively revised in Ref.~\cite{cha38}, which can be expressed as follows:
+Despite the GUP with a positive parameter plays an important role in many physical systems, such as gravitational theory and astrophysics \cite{cha15,cha16,cha17,cha18,cha19,cha20}, black hole physics \cite{chb20,cha21,chc1,cha22,chb22,chb23,cha23,cha24,cha25,chb25,chb26,chb27}, cosmology \cite{cha26,cha27,cha28,cha29,chb28,chb29}, quantum physics \cite{cha30,cha31,cha32,cha33}.
+It is still beneficial to investigate how GUP with the negative parameters affect the classical theories \cite{cha7,cha59,cha34,cha35+}.
+Recently, it has been proposed that the Chandrasekhar limit fails with a positive GUP parameter and leads to the mass of white dwarfs being arbitrarily large \cite{cha36,cha37}.
+For solving this paradoxical situation, Ong suggests taking a negative GUP parameter, which naturally restores the Chandrasekhar limit \cite{cha35}.
+In this regard, to be compatible with the previous works of thermodynamics of black holes, the Hawking temperatures with both positive and negative GUP parameters have been substantively revised in Ref.~\cite{cha38}, which can be expressed as follows: